liamclose/Man-in-the-Middle-Client-Server-Project-/readme.txt

 3. exact.txt is a file with exactly 512 bytes
 4. empty.txt is an empty file.

 Once you run with a certain file you can find the copied file in server/FILENAME

 NOTES:
-The timing diagrams for Iteration 3 are unchanged, we didn't have time to edit them for this iteration.
-They will be updated for iteration 5.
-The new diagrams are in the Iteration 4 Diagrams folder.
+All final diagrams are in the Iteration 5 Diagrams folder.

+TEAM DECISIONS:
-As a team we decided to overwrite a file if it already exists for both the client and server.
-So we do not send error code 6.
+As a team we decided:
+	1. To overwrite a file if it already exists for both the client and server.
+Therefore we do not send error code 6.
-We also decided that it was useful to leave failed file transfers for testing purposes.
+	2. It was useful to leave failed file transfers.
+We did this for testing purposes (to see in the file what happened ex. empty, half full etc.).
+	3. To have the client and the intermediate run on the same machine whether the server is on the same machine or not.
+	   We did this to be able to have multiple intermediate running (to choose different error situations) and to decrease the amount of multi-threading.

 RESPONSIBILITY BREAKDOWN

-Liam - Updated the error simulator to simulate both corupted error packets and error packets sent from an unknown source, testing, and updated the read me.
+Liam - Updated the error simulator to simulate corrupted RRQ and WRQ with invalid filename, help with other code, testing, and updated the read me.
-Pallavi - Updated UML diagrams, helped with the read me, drew the timing diagrams and helped with the code Megan - edited the server and client to handle the simulated errors and I/O errors, testing, and helped with the timing diagrams
+Pallavi - Updated UML diagrams, helped with the read me, drew the timing diagrams and helped with the code Megan - edited the server and client to handle the simulated errors and I/O errors, added code to handle server on another computer, testing, and helped with the timing diagrams